matteogeraldo05/NASASpaceApp/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
 Our project aims to analyze seismic data from the Apollo missions and the Mars InSight Lander to identify seismic events and predict potential earthquakes.
-By exercising our knowledge of data structures, algorithms and data analysis, we strive to enhance our understanding of planetary seismic activity and contribute to earthquake prediction efforts.
+By exercising our knowledge of data structures, algorithms and data analysis, we strive to enhance our understanding of planetary seismic activity.

 ## Challenge Statement
 As part of the NASA Space Apps Challenge, our challenge is to write a computer program that analyzes real data from the Apollo missions and the Mars Interior Exploration.
-Our goal is to identify seismic events within the provided datasets, ultimately leading to more accurate predictions of earthquakes.
+Our goal is to identify seismic events within the provided datasets.

 ## Technologies Used
 - Python